ferencberes/twitter-crawler/README.md

 ### Available search strategies

-In order to work with the Twitter timelnie properly one should consider using **"max_id"** and **"since_id"** .
+In order to work with the Twitter timeline properly one should consider using **"max_id"** and **"since_id"** .
 So far I have implemented two search strategies.
 Most of them is probably implemented in other repositories.
 I just followed this simple [tutorial](https://dev.twitter.com/rest/public/timelines).

 ####  Recursive search